brendacs/colludia-gatsby/src/content/posts/review/2020-04-24-adventure-awaits-night-of-the-rabbit.markdown

 ## Time To Go Home

 I really loved playing _The Night of the Rabbit_ from start to finish.
 One of the things that will stick with me most from this game is the soundtrack.
-Sometimes I’ll put on the music while I do work—you can hear the love that went into making the game as immersive and magical as possible.
+Sometimes I’ll put on the music while I do work — you can hear the love that went into making the game as immersive and magical as possible.
 While some of the puzzles were hard to figure out, it was a worthwhile journey to embark on. _The Night of the Rabbit_ is a storybook come to life, especially as Jerry is thrust from the mundane world to the very eventful Mousewood.

 ![Welcome home.][image3]